mjg123/mjg123.github.io/_posts/2018-11-05-alpine-jdk11-images.md

 - draft
 ---

+Now that JDK 11 is fully released with [a raft of excellent new features](https://openjdk.java.net/projects/jdk/11/), many developers are looking to use it in containerized environments.
+This is an excellent time to do so, with [many new container-friendly features](https://docs.google.com/presentation/d/11VjOwW8MjDqXX9uRx0BEGYrIQtGGcXJJWMxS2q-02nA/edit#slide=id.g3c0528a66b_1_162) being added in each release since JDK 8.

-If you are a conscientious image-builder, you will have heard many times the advice to keep images small.
+If you are a conscientious image-builder, you will have heard many times the advice to keep 'em small.
 From [Google](https://cloud.google.com/blog/products/gcp/7-best-practices-for-building-containers), from [me](https://vimeo.com/289497209), from [Red Hat](https://developers.redhat.com/blog/2016/03/09/more-about-docker-images-size/) or from someone else.
 The reasons are numerous:

   - small images are faster to copy around,
   - they are faster to start,
   - by removing unneeded things you are reducing the damage that a security exploit could do.

-  If you feel you need debugging tools in your container, you should be using sidecars (ie, containers containing debug tools that can be attached to other running containers).
-Everything in your container images should earn its space.
+This post talks through some of the options and pitfalls in building small container images based on Alpine Linux.

 ## Alpine, Musl and the JVM